ricardoauribe/nutrition_java/README.md

 ## Overview

+This projects intends to provide a backend REST API to interact with a DB focus on nutrition patients and the records they generate through the different appointments they  have as a follow up with a nutritionist

-This project will work with the following modules of Spring:
+The project works with the following Spring modules:

 - Spring Web
-- JPA
+- JPA (not enabled yet)
 - Spring Security (not enabled yet)

 It's intended to create a REST API to be consumend by a separate web front end project